What is a project roadmap? Best practices for project managers

 Why are project roadmaps important?

-Accountability | Use your project roadmap to show what each team will deliver and when.
-Track progress, ensure that deadlines are met, and keep everyone accountable to their work. |
+Accountability | Show what each team will deliver and when.
+Track progress, ensure folks meet deadlines, and keep everyone accountable to their work. |

-Alignment and prioritization | Connect project goals to the activities and tasks on your roadmap so everyone understands their part in the success of the project.
-Priorities may shift — use the roadmap to guide prioritization decisions and ensure that what you are working towards connects back to your goals. |
+Alignment and prioritization | Connect project goals to the activities and tasks on your roadmap so everyone understands their contributions to your project's success.
+Priorities might shift, so use the roadmap to guide prioritization decisions and ensure what you are working toward connects back to your goals. |

-Communication | Keep teammates in sync and update key stakeholders on project progress.
-Roadmaps can be used to communicate plans throughout each phase of a project's lifecycle, from initiating to closing it. |
+Communication | Keep teammates aligned and update key stakeholders on project progress.
+This type of roadmap communicates plans throughout each phase of a project's lifecycle. |

-Coordination | Your project roadmap gives everyone a view of deliverables and timing so you can coordinate shared work, dependencies, and hand-offs. |
+Coordination | Synchronize shared work, dependencies, and handoffs.
+This roadmap gives everyone a view of deliverables and timing. |

-Visibility | Create customized roadmap views for various stakeholders to give everyone a view of their role in the project.
+Visibility | Create customized roadmap views for various stakeholders to illustrate everyone's role in the project.
 This gives folks the opportunity to ask questions, sharpen expectations, and quickly spot problems related to scope or limited resources. |

 Which projects need a roadmap?